 Sue: Poor Susan.
-She would have loved a holiday like this.
+She would have loved this.
 It’s so unfair.

-There’s a wonderful moment where Hartnell pretends to forget Ian’s surname and this perfectly executed gag makes Sue laugh out loud.
+There’s a wonderful moment where Hartnell pretends to forget Ian’s surname, and the perfectly executed gag makes Sue laugh out loud.

-Sue: Is this supposed to be a comedy?
+Sue: Is it supposed to be a comedy?

 Me: Yes, it is.

 Me: Yes, it’s a serious comedy.
-Just wait and see.
+Just you wait and see.

-After a few minutes, Sue reiterates her preference for “real” stories over “futuristic” ones.
-Her reasoning is quite simple:
+A few minutes later, Sue reiterates her preference for so-called ‘real’ stories over futuristic ones.
+Her reasoning is simple.

-Sue: I can enjoy this more because they are enjoying it.
-Hartnell is having a great time and I don’t have to worry about him screwing it up.
-He’s a bit camp at times but he’s having some fun with this one and it’s rubbing off on others.
+Sue: I can enjoy this a lot more because they are enjoying it too.
+Hartnell is having a great time, which means I don’t have to worry about him screwing it up.
+He’s a bit camp at times, but he’s having some fun with this one and it’s rubbing off on the others.
 I can relax.
-It looks great, too; is it just me or does everything feel bigger and better in season two?
+It looks great, too.
+Is it just me or does everything feel bigger and better in season two?

 Me: Well, they’ve moved from Lime Grove to the larger Riverside Studios.

 Sue: You can tell.
-It’s so much better.
+This is so much better.

-When the Doctor and Vicki head for Rome, Ian and Barbara are left alone to shag themselves senseless.
-Or at least that’s what I expected Sue to focus on.
+The Doctor and Vicki head for Rome, leaving Ian and Barbara to shag themselves senseless in the villa.
+Or at least that’s what I expect Sue to focus on.

 Sue: Say what?

 Me: Isn’t it obvious?
-Us fanboys like to believe that Ian and Barbara have just shagged.
+Fanboys like me tend to think that Ian and Barbara have just shagged.

-Sue: They’ve been at it for months, if not years.
+Sue: They’ve been at it for months, if not years, Neil.
 And besides, they’re pre-coital, not post-coital.
 You fanboys need to get out more.

 Sue: I take it all back.
-I like comedy Dennis.
-Stick the next one on.top
+I like comedy, Dennis.
+Stick the next one on.

 All Roads Lead to Rome

-Sue: That was very weird.
-Good but weird.
+Sue: This is very weird.
+Good, but weird.

-Maureen O’Brien continues to impress Sue (“Unlike Susan, I don’t worry about Vicki collapsing into a fit of hysterics”) but she’s still a little off-beam when it comes to her character.
-Bizarrely off-beam, in fact.
+Maureen O’Brien continues to impress (“Unlike Susan, I don’t have to worry about Vicki collapsing into a fit of hysterics”), although she’s way off-beam when it comes to getting a handle on her character.

-Sue: What age is she playing?
-When she stares at Hartnell like that I can’t tell whether she fancies him or not.
+Sue: What age is she supposed to be?
+When she stares at William Hartnell like that, I can’t tell whether she fancies him or not.
 There’s a strange sexual tension when she looks at him.

-However, when Ian’s ship is wrecked by a bucket of water and some ill-fitting stock footage, Sue is surprisingly forgiving.
+And Sue is surprisingly forgiving when Ian’s ship is wrecked by a bucket of water and some ill-fitting stock footage.

-Sue: That was a pretty good attempt when you consider that they have no money or CGI.
+Sue: That was pretty good, especially when you consider that they have no money or CGI.
 Who directed this one?
 He can come back again.

-The highlight of the episode arrives when the Doctor and Vicki are introduced to Nero himself.
-When the Emperor calls for a footstool, and the Doctor attempts to sit on it, Sue declares it to be the best moment in the series so far.
+The highlight of this episode occurs as the Doctor and Vicki are finally introduced to Nero.
+When the Emperor calls for a footstool, and the Doctor attempts to sit on it, Sue declares it to be the best moment of the series so far.